ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 ## Highlights

-In the Quarterfinals, the legendary [verto](https://osu.ppy.sh/users/2015300) made his appearance as a commentator.
-Known not for his tournament commentary, but for the iconic "Greetings!" that every osu! boomer instantly recognises from their [osu!
-YouTube content](https://www.youtube.com/@vertoHUN).
-Together with veteran [SadShiba](https://osu.ppy.sh/users/10747626), they offered thrilling commentary to the delight of viewers.
-Not only that, but the intense match, moving from breakpoint to breakpoint and stretching well over an hour, is an absolute must watch.
+Instantly recognised by the iconic yet simple "Greetings!", [osu! content creator](https://www.youtube.com/@vertoHUN) [verto](https://osu.ppy.sh/users/2015300) made his appearance as a commentator in the Quarterfinals.
+Together with veteran [SadShiba](https://osu.ppy.sh/users/10747626), they offered thrilling commentary of the intense match between team *swaglords* and team *Germany owc B* to the delight of viewers.

 *Germany owc B*, not favoured to win it, put up an incredible fight and almost managed to cause an upset.
 However, despite their determined efforts coming back from a 4–2 deficit @ [57:30](https://www.youtube.com/watch?v=2l4KS5feTA8&t=3450s) — *Germany owc B* ultimately couldn't keep up and fell just short.
 Right before a tiebreaker could be reached, they lost to *swaglords*' pick of [Drastic Dramatic](https://osu.ppy.sh/beatmapsets/2206803#osu/4672803) (FM4) @ [1:17:45](https://www.youtube.com/watch?v=2l4KS5feTA8&t=4665s).
 That being said, their battle was nothing short of exciting and a true testament to osu! players' competitive spirit.